Microsoft Azure Marketplace Participation Policies

 For Application Services, publishers are responsible for defining the unit of measurement for billing purposes (e.g., number of transactions, number of emails sent, etc.).
 Publishers can define multiple meters for the same Application Service plan.
 Publishers are responsible for tracking individual customers’ usage for each meter defined by the offering and reporting such information to Microsoft on an hourly basis using reporting mechanisms provided by Microsoft.
 Microsoft will charge customers based on the usage information reported by publishers for the applicable billing period.

 Currently, the Marketplace is not able to support the ability of publishers to alter their user fees for offerings that have already been published.
-Until such functionality is available in the Marketplace, publishers who wish to change the user fees associated with an offering should remove the offering from the Marketplace, subject to the requirements of the Microsoft Azure Marketplace Publisher Agreement and this document, and publish a new offering that includes the new user fees.
+Until such functionality is available in the Marketplace, publishers who wish to change the user fees associated with an offering should remove the offering from the Marketplace, subject to the requirements of the Microsoft Marketplace Publisher Agreement and this document, and publish a new offering that includes the new user fees.